 - Essential supplies.
-Gather a washcloth, a towel — preferably with a built-in hood — cotton balls, mild baby shampoo, mild moisturizing soap, baby wipes, a clean diaper and a change of clothes.
+Gather a washcloth, a towel — preferably with a built-in hood — fragrance-free baby shampoo and soap, baby wipes, a clean diaper, and a change of clothes.

-When you're ready to begin the sponge bath, undress your baby and wrap him or her in a towel.
-Lay your baby on his or her back on the blanket, towel or pad you've prepared.
-Wet the washcloth, wring out excess water and wipe your baby's face.
-There's no need to use soap.
-Use a damp cotton ball or clean cotton cloth to wipe each eyelid, from the inside to the outside corner.
+Undress your baby and wrap him or her in a towel.
+Lay your baby on his or her back in the prepared area.
+To keep your baby warm, only expose the parts of your baby's body that you're washing.
+Wet the washcloth with plain, warm water.
+Then wring out excess water and wipe your baby's face.
+Wipe each eyelid from the inside to the outside corner.

 What type of baby tub is best?

-Remember, though, safety is the most important consideration — not necessarily the type of tub.
-Gather the same supplies you'd use for a sponge bath and a cup of rinsing water ahead of time so that you can keep one hand on the baby at all times.
+Once your baby is ready for a bath, you might use a plastic tub or the sink.
+Line the tub or sink with a clean towel.
+Gather the supplies you'd use for a sponge bath, a cup of rinsing water and baby shampoo, if needed, ahead of time.
+This will allow you to keep one hand on the baby at all times.
 Never leave your baby alone in the water.

 How much water should I put in the tub?